GulcanC/VUE-1/README.md

 :droplet: **computed : { monsterBarStyles() {
   return { width: this.monsterHealth + '%' }; }**

+For "special attack button" we have to restrict the round number , this means we can only use "special attack button" every three rounds.
+To achive this we use ***disabled attribute***

 ### Technologies & Techniques Used:
 VUE 3 :round_pushpin: CSS3 :round_pushpin: HTML5 :round_pushpin:  Git :round_pushpin: GitHub-pages